fastly/compute-starter-kit-javascript-remix/README.md

 [![Deploy to Fastly](https://deploy.edgecompute.app/button)](https://deploy.edgecompute.app/deploy)

-Get started with Remix on Compute@Edge with a starter kit.
+Get started with Remix on Fastly Compute with a starter kit.

-**For more details about other starter kits for Compute@Edge, see the [Fastly developer hub](https://developer.fastly.com/solutions/starters)**
+**For more details about other starter kits for Fastly Compute, see the [Fastly developer hub](https://developer.fastly.com/solutions/starters)**

 ## Development